camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 Use the [migration command](/apis-tools/grpc.md#migrateprocessinstance-rpc) to change the process model of a running process instance.

-## Changing the inactive parts of a process instance
+## Changing the process instance flow for inactive parts

 Process instance migration allows you to adjust the process model of your process instance to fit to new requirements.